 Signing up for credit cards through partner links earns us a commission.
 Terms apply to the offers listed on this page.
 Here’s our full Advertising Policy.

-Reasons to apply for the Wells Fargo Propel card
+5 reasons to apply for the Wells Fargo Propel card

-1. You want simple rewards
+You want simple rewards

-2. You can’t meet higher spending requirements
+You can’t meet higher spending requirements

-I always pay my cell phone bill with my Ink Business Preferred℠ Credit Card because it gets me coverage for theft or damage of my phone for up to $600 per claim (up to three claims per 12 months) with a $100 deductible.
-That’s not bad for a card that only has a $95 annual fee, but the Propel card is even better.
+I always pay my cell phone bill with my Ink Business Preferred Credit Card because it covers theft or damage of my phone for up to $600 per claim (up to three claims every 12 months) with a $100 deductible.
+That’s not bad for a card that only has a $95 annual fee, but the Propel card is better.

 Many of the best travel credit cards are issued by Chase.
 But you aren’t eligible for any Chase credit card if you’ve opened five or more cards from any bank in the past 24 months (not including most business credit cards).
 If the Wells Fargo Propel card is one of the first few cards you open, it could limit which Chase cards you’re eligible for.
-For that reason I don’t recommend applying for this card if you’re under the Chase 5/24 or trying to get under it.
+For that reason, I don’t recommend applying for this card if you’re under the Chase 5/24 or trying to get under it.